barryzee/Concordance/README.md

 # Concordance
-Repository for concordance results produced by Sherlock program on CRAN repository
+Repository for concordance results produced by SherlockHolmes package in the CRAN repository